By Dr. Jim Dahle, WCI Founder

 - Must go directly to the charity (you can't touch it like an IRA rollover)

-- Must come out of a traditional or rollover IRA (not a 401(k), SEP-IRA or SIMPLE IRA)
+- Must come out of a traditional IRA or rollover IRA (not a 401(k), SEP-IRA or SIMPLE IRA)

-- You must be 70 1/2 (not just turning 70 1/2 that year)
+- You must be 70 1/2

-- Must be done during the calendar year (ideally check cashed by the charity by December 31st)
+- Must be done during the calendar year (ideally check cashed by the charity by December 31)

-- Originally became possible in 2006, but eventually made permanent in 2015
+- Originally became possible in 2006 but eventually made permanent in 2015

 - Cannot be used to donate to a Donor Advised Fund (DAF)

-How to Report Qualified Charitable Distribution
+How to Report a Qualified Charitable Distribution

-So if your RMD for the year were $40K, and you were in a 22% tax bracket, and you wanted to donate $10K, you would send $10K to the charity and take $30K as your RMD, paying $6,600 (instead of $8,800) in taxes.
+If your RMD for the year was $40,000 and you were in the 22% tax bracket while wanting to donate $10,000, you would send $10,000 to the charity and take $30,000 as your RMD, paying $6,600 (instead of $8,800) in taxes.

 Benefits of Qualified Charitable Distributions